jonesd/docker-presentation/slides.md

 ## Platform as a Service

-+ Extension of this is the idea of Platform as a Service PaaS
++ Extension of the host leads to Platform as a Service PaaS
 + Development team focus on applications with a standard set of tooling and hosting built around it
-+ Example PaaS implementations: Heroku, Amazon AWS, CloudFoundry, and others
++ Example PaaS implementations: Heroku, AWS Elastic Beanstalk, CloudFoundry, and others
-+ 12 Factor App provides guidance on engineering applications for this space
++ "12 Factor App" provides guidance on designing applications for deploying to this space

 ---